Flameborn/Kiramoji/README.md

 - Added a dice roller for the link field.
 The syntax is: size d NumberOfDice +/-modifier (optional) a/d (ascending/descending sorting, optional). (for example 6d5+100d will roll 5 6-sided die, add 100 and sort the result in descending order)
 - Switched the encoding to UTF-8.
 This means that messages, templates and the config file are expected to be encoded using UTF-8.
 - Swapped out the *SillyName* generator to an adjective/noun-based one, based on https://github.polettix.it/ETOOBUSY/2020/01/28/generate-name/
+- Added a *protocol* option which can be changed in *wakautils.pl*, used when generating page links and feeds.
+- A more up-to-date spam file, taken from the official Kiramoji instance.

 ## Known issues